la2050/archive/_projects/2014/the-los-angeles-service-academy.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23401%252Fdisplay%252FLASA_LARiver2015.jpg=c570x385
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: ''
-SFV: '1'
-SOUTH BAY: ''
-WESTSIDE: ''
-LA COUNTY: LASA teaches high school students how things work in Southern California.
-OTHER: >-
-  LASA begins with questions.
-How does a city run?
-How does a vast metropolitan region like Los Angeles work?
-Which institutions are responsible for moving water, people, food, and power from points A to points Z?
-How are such institutions and agencies funded and run?
-Who runs them?
-How can neighborhoods be made more livable?
-What does an elected official do all day?
-What role do cultural institutions play in the life of greater Los Angeles?
-What about businesses and non-profits?
-What are the potential educational and career paths for young people interested in civic, civil, and public service in the Los Angeles Basin?
-We encourage high school students to ask these -- and so many more -- questions, and then we work together to answer them.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- The 2050 metric is really important to us at LASA.
 We embrace the long-term.
   We work with a fairly small group of participants at a time.
 We are about to